ibm-cloud-docs/Backup/restore-SQLDB.md

     The alternate file location is only used if the original location for database files is not available.
     {: note}

 16. To change the log detail level, bandwidth throttling setting, or hard recovery option, click Advanced Restore Options.
-In the dialog box, select the following options:
-    - In the Log Level Detail list, select the level of detail for job logging.
-    - Select or clear the Use all available bandwidth option.

 17. Click Run Restore.
 The Process Details dialog shows the restoration progress and indicates when the restoration is complete.
 Other recent job processes might also be listed in the dialog window.
 To close the Process Details screen, click Close.
 Closing the window does not affect the restoration process.

 ## Restoring databases to Flat Files